Login

 The Bottom Line on eCommerce Funding

-The explosion in ecommerce businesses in recent years has created a gap in the lending market that online marketplaces and fintech companies have begun to fill.
-Ecommerce businesses have numerous options for short-term cash flow funding.
+The explosion in ecommerce businesses in recent years has created a gap in the lending market that online marketplaces and fintech companies have recently begun to fill.
+Ecommerce businesses now have numerous options for short-term cash flow funding and a wide variety of alternatives to traditional loans to help get working capital.

 Business owners can access growth capital and cash flow using ecommerce financing solutions without giving up ownership or control over how and when funds are used and repaid.
 However, high interest rates, a lack of business credit building, and minimum sales requirements are some disadvantages of ecommerce funding options.